CS-Dept-BGSU/Cool-Game/README.md

 4. On the Google Cloud Console, for the same project (p), enable "Google Docs API".
 5. Manually create a new google document on docs.google.com while logged in using the above gmail id (x).
 Get the Google Docs document ID.
 As an example, https://docs.google.com/document/d/abcd/ implies that the google docs document ID is "abcd".
-6. Update the Google Docs document ID in the app source; specifically, in file `MyNotificationListenerService.kt`:
+6. Update the Google Docs document ID in the app source; specifically, in file `MyNotificationListenerService.kt` make the following edit:
    ```kotlin
    val documentId = "abcd"
    ```